TaYaKi71751/gukbi/docs/bootstrap/Memo-VITE-ACTIONS.md

 ### [Github Actions for Github Pages](https://github.com/sitek94/vite-deploy-demo)
 1. Add `https://<USERNAME>.github.io/<REPOSITORY>` to `homepage` in `package.json`
+2. Fix `noUnusedLocals`, `noUnusedParameters` to false in `tsconfig.app.json`,`tsconfig.node.json`
-2. Go to repository settings, then click Actions tab in settings, then click General in Actions
+3. Go to repository settings, then click Actions tab in settings, then click General in Actions
-3. Scroll down to `Workflow permissions`, then select `Read and write permissions`, then click Save below them
+4. Scroll down to `Workflow permissions`, then select `Read and write permissions`, then click Save below them
-4. Add below code to .github/workflows/Deploy.yml
+5. Add below code to .github/workflows/Deploy.yml
 ```yml
 name: Deploy